Gensho is not currently available on touch devices – please enjoy Gensho on a desktop browser! (A mobile app is coming soon, so stay tuned!)

 Who made Gensho?

 I did!
-My name is Annie Sexton, and I’m a web developer, writer, and digital nomad.
-I basically just live out a suitcase.
+My name is Annie Sexton, and I’m a web developer, illustrator, writer and travel nut.

 Language is fascinating and fluency is like having super powers.